Recounts, runoffs loom over high-profile elections in Florida, Georgia

 The Abrams campaign told reporters that there were enough uncounted ballots to force a runoff.
 Under state law, if no candidate reaches 50 percent of the vote, the top two finishers advance to a second vote in December.
 The election included a third-party candidate.

-Kemp's vote count stood at 50.33 percent as of Thursday morning, according to unofficial results.
+Kemp's vote count stood at 50.33 percent as of Thursday, according to unofficial results.

 "We are in this race until we are convinced that every vote is counted," the Abrams campaign's chairwoman, Allegra Lawrence Hardy, told a news conference.
 The campaign said it would file the first of what could be a wave of legal actions on behalf of voters in one county who had difficulty voting absentee.